QAConv: Question Answering on Informative Conversations: Dataset

 \subsubsection{Quality Verification and Data Splits}

-We design a filter mechanism based on different answers: human writer's answers, answer from existing QA models, and QG answers of QG questions.
-If all the answers have pairwise fuzzy matching ratio (FZ-R) scores~\footnote{\url{https://pypi.org/project/fuzzywuzzy}} lower than 75\%, we then run another crowdsourcing round and ask crowd workers to select one of the following options: A) the QA pair looks good, B) the question is not answerable, C) the question has a wrong answer, and D) the question has a right answer but I prefer another answer.
+We design a filter mechanism based on different potential answers: human writer's answers, answer from existing QA models, and QG answers.
+If all the answers have a pairwise fuzzy matching ratio (FZ-R) scores~\footnote{\url{https://pypi.org/project/fuzzywuzzy}} lower than 75\%, we then run another crowdsourcing round and ask crowd workers to select one of the following options: A) the QA pair looks good, B) the question is not answerable, C) the question has a wrong answer, and D) the question has a right answer but I prefer another answer.
 We run this step on around 40\% samples which are uncertain.
-We filter the questions of the (C) option and add answers of the (D) option into ground truth.
+We filter the questions of the (C) option and add answers of the (D) option into the ground truth.
 In questions marked with option (B), we combine them with the unanswerable questions that we have collected.
-In addition, we include 1\% random questions (questions that are sampled from other conversations) to the same batch of data collection and filter crowd workers' results if they fail to indicate such question as an option (B).
-Finally, we split the data into 80\% training, 10\% validation, and 10\% testing by sampling within each dialogue source, resulting in 27,287 training samples, 3,414 validation samples, and 3503 testing samples.
-There are 4.7\%, 4.8\%, 5.8\% unanswerable questions in train, validation, and test split, respectively.
+In addition, we include 1\% random questions (questions that are sampled from other conversations) to the same batch of data collection as a qualification test.
+We filter crowd workers' results if they fail to indicate such a question as an option (B).
+Finally, we split the data into 27,287 training samples, 3,660 validation samples, and 3,661 testing samples.
+There are 4.7\%, 5.1\%, 4.8\% unanswerable questions in train, validation, and test split, respectively.